codota/TabNine/HowToWriteAClient.md

 Once TabNine downloads an update, it terminates.
 You should restart TabNine when it terminates, up to some maximum number of restarts (say, 10).

+In recent versions, TabNine also creates a `.active` file in parallel to the version folders.
+This file contains the version the plugin should run.

-To start TabNine, list the `binaries` directory and choose the most recent version.
+To start TabNine, read the `.active` file content and run the binary under that version.
+If no such file exists, list the `binaries` directory and choose the most recent version.
 Here is Python code from the Sublime Text client which does this:
 ```python
 def parse_semver(s):
     try: